RX Gru: a short-period pre-main-sequence eclipsing binary with a distant circumbinary companion: Analysis

 where $c_0$ and $c_1$ are factors that correct the respective values of $T_0$ and $P$ for the ETV effect, $a_{\rm A}$ is the semimajor axis of the EB's barycentric orbit, $c$ is the speed of light, and $i_2$, $e_2$, $\upsilon_2$, and $\omega_2$ are the inclination, eccentricity, true anomaly, and argument of periastron of the third component's relative orbit, respectively.
 For simplicity, we use the semi-amplitude of the LTTE ETVs defined as \citep{1952ApJ...116..211I}

-In our analysis, we also accounted for the possibility of a slightly eccentric inner orbit, which result in a measurable displacement of the secondary ETV curve with respect to the primary one (see Fig.~\ref{fig:ETV}).
+In our analysis, we also accounted for the possibility of a slightly eccentric inner orbit, which results in a measurable displacement of the secondary ETV curve with respect to the primary one (see Fig.~\ref{fig:ETV}).
+Indeed, after a first round of fits, we noticed that the secondary ETV residuals were systematically shifted from the primary ones by $\sim$19$\,$s.
 Thus, for secondary eclipses, the term $-\,(T_{\rm s}-T_{\rm p})+0.5\,(P+c_1)$ has to be added to the right-hand side of equation~(\ref{eq:etv_model}).
 It corresponds to the time interval between the primary and secondary eclipses (\citealt{1959cbs..book.....K,2001icbs.book.....H}):

 where $e_1$ and $\omega_1$ are the eccentricity and the argument of periastron of the eclipsing pair, respectively.
 Finally, we computed the RVs of the three components using a double-Keplerian model, as described in \citet{2020MNRAS.499.3019M}.
 This model consists of the parameters $\mathcal{P}_{\rm orb} = (c_0,c_1,K_{\rm Aa},K_{\rm Ab},T_{\rm A},e_{\rm A},\omega_{\rm A},P_{\rm AB},T_{\rm AB},e_{\rm AB},\omega_{\rm AB},\gamma_{\rm AB},A_{\rm LTTE})$, where subscripts Aa and Ab refer, respectively, to the primary and secondary components and subscript AB refers to the relative orbit between the eclipsing pair A and the third body B. We use this notation from now on, which is more adequate to describe a hierarchical triple system.
 For the derivation of these orbital parameters, we employed an MCMC method using the Metropolis--Hastings algorithm \citep{1953JChPh..21.1087M,10.1093/biomet/57.1.97}.
 Briefly, the procedure consists of setting 10 chains of 10 million points each with starting points taken randomly from appropriate distributions.
 The new set of orbital parameters is here computed using a random walk as follows: